Hardwood Flooring Guide

 Congratulations, you have made the decision to install hardwood floors.
 Carpet, vinyl, ceramic tile, and all other various types of flooring were considered, but in the end hardwood was the best choice for your needs.
 The decision-making process does not end there though; there are still factors to consider when selecting your hardwood flooring.
 These factors will influence your floor’s appearance, function, and durability.
 Here are some things you will want to consider while selecting your hardwood floor:

-- Wood Type: The species of wood you select will affect your floor’s natural color, grain pattern, hardness, and the amount of expansion/contraction the wood will undergo as it is exposed to temperature and moisture changes.
+- Wood Type: The species of wood you select will affect your floor’s natural colour, grain pattern, hardness, and the amount of expansion/contraction the wood will undergo as it is exposed to temperature and moisture changes.

-- Wood Finish: Do you want to stain your floor to dramatically change the color of the planks?
+- Wood Finish: Do you want to stain your floor to dramatically change the colour of the planks?
 Do you want to make the grain “pop” with a natural finish?
 Do you want the natural look of the wood to change at all?
 One species of wood can take on many appearances, so think about what kind of finish you would like for your room.